 The use of a cell phone/electronic device is only acceptable when permission has been granted by an administrator or teacher.
 The cell phone/electronic device should be off and away during the school day.
 If a student is using a cell phone/electronic device that is not their own, they are still in violation of the policy, and both students will be subjected to the appropriate level of discipline based on prior history.
-The cell phone/electronic device will still be held for parent/guardian pick up.

-- First offense-one (1) detention, parent/guardian contacted to pick up the device. - Second offense-one (1) day In-School suspension, parent/guardian contacted, and parent/guardian must pick up cell phone/electronic device. - Third offense- two (2) days of in-school suspension, parent/guardian contacted, and parent/guardian must pick up cell phone/electronic device. - Fourth offense- three (3) days out-of-school suspension.
-Parent/guardian contacted and must pick up cell phone/electronic device.
+- First offense-one (1) detention. - Second offense-one (1) day In-School suspension, parent/guardian contacted. - Third offense- two (2) days of in-school suspension, parent/guardian contacted. - Fourth offense- three (3) days out-of-school suspension.
+Parent/guardian contacted.